zflowers/CascadesCombine/README.md

   - Write the results to a json
 - JSON is the intermediate BFI format
   - the JSON mapping is dictionary-like BINNAME[ PROCESS[ YIELDS]]
-  - the yields are background or signal process by  name
+  - the process are background or signal by name
   - the yields are a vector of 3 quantities, {base_events, weighted_events, statistical_error}
 - BFmain.cpp is what sets up datacards
   - define your input json and datacard output directory here